-The delayed time mode validation process is schematized on Figure 4.
+The delayed-time mode validation process is schematized in Fig. 4.
 The profiles to be validated are first checked by the CORA tests.
 The checks raise an alert flag on suspicious profiles, which are then visually checked.
 For CORA, the validation checks are applied until all the tests are successful.
-If a single check test fails, the profile is put aside for visual check and the following tests are not applied.
-The profiles undetected by the CORA tests, and thus not visually controlled, are assessed by a second set of tests developed by CLS.
+If a single-check test fails, the profile is put aside for visual check and the following tests are not applied.
+The profiles undetected by the CORA tests, and thus not visually controlled, are assessed by a second set of tests developed by the CLS company.
 The suspicious profiles are also visually controlled and manually flagged.
 Last, all the tested measurements are gathered in the CORA database with the updated flags.

-160 A first quality check aims to complement the real time QC procedure with redundant tests with sharper threshold than NRT.
-The following tests are concerned.
+A first quality check aims to complement the real-time QC procedure with redundant tests that have a sharper threshold than NRT.

-Data-file consistency test
+4.2.1 Data file consistency test